samply/icd-dictionary/README.md

     -valueset http://hl7.org/fhir/sid/icd-10-gm/vs
 ```

 4.)
-Run the ICD-10 dictonary (as executable jar) and load the data by using the endpoint "/api/v1/icd/load" with the file path to the FHIR .json-file as body - e.g.
+Run the ICD-10 dictionary (as executable jar) and load the data by using the endpoint "/api/v1/icd/load" with the file path to the FHIR .json-file as body - e.g.
 ```
 http://localhost:8080/api/v1/icd/load